SrijonMaster1/sales-profit-maker/README.md

 The App can be deployed in cloud using app.yaml or can be executed in a container using Dockerfile.dash

+Used Visual Studios Code as the development environment with Github Desktop for code management.

 # App Execution:

 python MainApp.py